 There’s no doubt the Skytree was inspired by the original Tokyo Tower (which, itself, was inspired by the Eiffel Tower).
 A symbol of the city’s rebirth in the wake of World War II, Tokyo Tower was the tallest structure in all of Japan from 1958 until 2012 (when it was surpassed by the Skytree).
 Both are iconic landmarks in the city of Tokyo, and whether you choose the original — or the evolution — you’re sure to enjoy the view.

-Translating to Cherry Blossom Island, it might be time to update the name of Sakura-jima.
-That’s because, since an eruption in 1914, this active volcano has been a peninsula — thanks to lava flows that connected it to the mainland.
+Translating to Cherry Blossom Island, it might be time to update the name of Sakurajima.
+That’s because, since 1914, this volcano has been a peninsula — thanks to lava flow connecting it to the mainland.
 The volcano has three peaks, Kita-dake, Naka-dake, and the currently-active Minami-dake, which spews a steady stream of smoke and ash daily.